Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**November 16th, 2012 - 11:47:23**

+They put me in detention.
+I couldn't answer the question.
+I wouldn't answer it.
+It's not fair.

+---

+**November 15th, 2012 - 15:30:21**

+One of my teachers wasn't happy with me.
+I couldn't answer a question about Humans.
+Well my head wouldn't let me.
+They asked why humans are bad.
+The answer we're taught is because they follow the thing they call God.
+But what if it isn't true?
+I don't know any humans.
+They don't like that.

+---

 **November 14th, 2012 - 23:10:59**

 The nice girl is named Emi.
 She said we can be friends.
 I want to be friends.
 Mother let me go visit her.
 Emi loves drawing.
 I want to see her more.
 Father wasn't happy that I made a friend.
 He says he'll have her killed as soon as she can.
 Mother won't let him.
 Mother told me to enjoy myself.